Grab a cup of coffee or tea.

 Choose your favorite pen or pencil, and then get comfortable at a desk or table.

 When you are beginning to learn English, it is really important to write regularly.
 It is easy to forget about English writing, though, since most learners are focused on topics like vocabulary and grammar.

 But guess what?
 Writing can help you learn English vocabulary, grammar, spelling and more!

-So to get you started writing, here are 12 useful tips for beginners.
+So to get you started writing, here are 12 useful tips for learners who are studying English for beginners.
 Since reading and writing are so closely related, some of these tips will also involve reading.

 12 Valuable Beginner Tips for Writing in English

 You should try to write in English every day.
 Repetition (doing the same thing over and over again) will really help you learn the skill of writing.
 Writing in English will be difficult at first, but if you write a little every day, it will start to get easier.

 To make sure you never skip a day, use a system to track your progress.
 This could be writing it on your calendar, or using a site or app like Chains.
 It also helps to choose a specific time of day to sit down and write, which is our next tip.

 You can also make use of techniques such as watching videos to keep you writing.
 For example, you can watch the following video from FluentU’s English YouTube channel and learn 50 common English verbs you can later use to write sample sentences: